Brainvibe/1UpLoot/README.md

 * Smooth Scrolling from [W3schools](https://www.w3schools.com/howto/howto_css_smooth_scroll.asp).
 * Login system based on [Pretty Printed](https://www.youtube.com/watch?v=vVx1737auSE).
+* Most CRUD tasks were based on Code Institute Lessons for this module.

 As always, I want to thank my mentor *Victor Miclovich* for his great knowledge and experience with valuable feedback in our mentoring sessions.